-FLIGHTPATH 2013...
+FLIGHTPATH 2018...

-- Chalenge to regional airports and airlines to be more innovative in search for the business model and to work together to better serve the regional air transport needs - ECAA agreement has a major role to play in linking candidate countries to EU Member States (Serbia signed in 2006). - EASA visits to countries of the region provide good results. - All countries of the Danube region are part of SES (Single European Sky) and - Serbia and Montenegro are working on joint FAB (Functional Airspace Block) that would fill in the gap between FAB CE, Danube FAB and Blue MED FAB. - Expectations from AirSerbia new routes to the Danube region's cities: - 12 new destinations is planned, 8 of them will serve routes within the Danube region. - Low level of the conectivity within the SEE region (source SEETO comprehensive network) - Two regional "hubs" are detected Belgrade with 8 routes; Zagreb with 7 routes; other 15 airports have max 2 routes within the region. - 17 airports and 136 connections were examined. - Commission and Western EU Member States are worried of "capacity crunch" there are airports in the SEE with about 80% of airport capacities underused
+- Chalenge to regional airports and airlines to be more innovative in search for the business model and to work together to better serve the regional air transport needs - ECAA agreement has a major role to play in linking candidate countries to EU Member States (Serbia signed in 2006). - EASA visits to countries of the region provide good results. - All countries of the Danube region are part of SES (Single European Sky) and - Serbia and Montenegro are working on joint FAB (Functional Airspace Block) that would fill in the gap between FAB CE, Danube FAB and Blue MED FAB. - AirSerbia today - Transport passengers and cargo to the 40 destianation from Belgrade, home base, to the U.S, Euro-Mediterranean and Middle East destinations. - 8 of them will serve routes within the Danube region. - Low level of the conectivity within the SEE region (source SEETO comprehensive network) - Two regional "hubs" are detected Belgrade with 8 routes; Zagreb with 7 routes; other 15 airports have max 2 routes within the region. - 17 airports and 136 connections were examined. - Commission and Western EU Member States are worried of "capacity crunch" there are airports in the SEE with about 80% of airport capacities underused